-3Com warrants this 3Com EtherSeries Networking Product to be in good working order for a period of 90 days from the date of purchase from 3Com or an authorized 3Com dealer.
-Should this product fail to be in good working order at any time during this 90-day warranty period, 3Com will, at its option, repair or replace this product at no additional charge.
+3Com warrants this 3Com EtherSeries Networking Product to be in good working order for a period of 90 days (software products) or one (1) year (hardware products) from the date of purchase from 3Com or an authorized 3Com dealer.
+Should this product fail to be in good working order at any time during this warranty period, 3Com will, at its option, repair or replace this product at no additional charge.
 Repair parts and replacement products will be furnished on an exchange basis and will be either reconditioned or new.
 All parts that are exchanged or replaced will become the property of 3Com.
 This warranty does not include service to repair damage to the product resulting from accident, disaster, misuse, abuse, or non-3Com modification of the product.

 While 3Com has made every effort to make the EtherSeries software as easy to use and error free as possible, the programs and reference material are provided "as is," without warranty as to their performance, merchantability, or fitness for any particular purpose.
-However, diskette media containing EtherSeries software are covered by the 90-day warranty protecting you against failure during that period.
+However, diskette media containing EtherSeries software are covered by a 90-day warranty protecting you against failure during that period.

-Limited warranty service may be obtained by delivering the product to 3Com or an authorized dealer during the 90-day warranty period and providing proof of purchase date.
+Limited warranty service may be obtained by delivering the product to 3Com or an authorized dealer during the warranty period and providing proof of purchase date.
 Products returned to 3Com by mail must be sent prepaid and insured (or you must assume the risk of loss or damage in transit), and packaged appropriately for safe shipment.

-ALL EXPRESS AND IMPLIED WARRANTIES FOR THIS PRODUCT ARE LIMITED IN DURATION TO A PERIOD OF 90 DAYS FROM THE DATE OF PURCHASE, AND NO WARRANTIES WILL APPLY AFTER THIS PERIOD.
+ALL EXPRESS AND IMPLIED WARRANTIES FOR THIS PRODUCT ARE LIMITED IN DURATION TO A PERIOD OF 90 DAYS (SOFTWARE PRODUCTS) OR ONE YEAR (HARDWARE PRODUCTS) FROM THE DATE OF PURCHASE, AND NO WARRANTIES WILL APPLY AFTER THIS PERIOD.
 SOME STATES DO NOT ALLOW LIMITATIONS ON HOW LONG AN IMPLIED WARRANTY LASTS, SO THE ABOVE LIMITATIONS MAY NOT APPLY TO YOU.